Chapter 6: Syntax

 Relative Fronting

-A relative pronoun must appear at the beginning of the clause.
+A relative pronoun must appear at the beginning of a relative clause.

 One difference between relative pronouns and content question words in English is that relative pronouns are optional: in both (7a) and (7c) there was no pronounced relative pronoun, and since that could also be dropped it’s possible for nothing at all to introduce an English relative clause.
 One way to account for this is to say that just as English has two non-question complementizers, that and ∅ (which both occur in embedded statements and in relative clauses), English has a silent relative pronoun ∅relative.

 In example (4) we saw that my English does not allow overt complementizers in embedded content questions.
-In many varieties of English it is also not possible for relative clauses to have both a pronounced relative pronoun and a pronounced complementizer.
+In many varieties of English, including mine, it is also not possible for relative clauses to have both a pronounced relative pronoun and a pronounced complementizer.
 In other words, relative clauses like those in (8) are impossible for most English speakers.

 (8) a. *[NP The cookies [ which that my brother baked ] ] turned out well.